-Lithium Australia NL (‘LIT’) holds 100% equity in the Ravensthorpe lithium project, which lies 420 kilometres (‘km’) southeast of Perth.
-Consisting of a single Exploration Licence, 74/543, covering a structural corridor 20 km long, it contains the Mt Cattlin lithium and tantalum mining operations of Galaxy Resources Limited (see Figure 1).
-Recent fieldwork has greatly enhanced the potential of the project through the discovery of additional, substantial pegmatite units.
+Lithium Australia NL (‘LIT’) holds 100% equity in the Ravensthorpe lithium project, located 420 kilometres (‘km’) southeast of Perth.
+The project consists of a single Exploration Licence, 74/543, covering a structural corridor 20 km long.
+Lithium mineralisation in the LIT tenure is hosted by the Cocanarup pegmatite swarm, which lies within the same geological sequence as the Mt Cattlin lithium mine of Galaxy Resources Limited, 18 km to the north (see Figure 1).

 E74/543 covers a belt of Archaean greenstones hosting numerous occurrences of copper, gold and zinc.
 The greenstones are draped around granitoids, the late-stage, volatile phases of which discordantly intrude the greenstones.
 These late-stage intrusive phases, which solidified as pegmatites, have concentrated the lithium and rare metals.

 The regional mineralisation potential is well demonstrated by the occurrences of lithium pegmatites at Mt Cattlin, as well as sporadic production from other pegmatites within the area, which have been exploited for rare metals.
 E74/543 contains a significant proportion of the Cocanarup Pegmatite Field, discovered in 1900.
 The licence includes pegmatites named Quarry, Horseshoe and Eastern.
 Previous exploration identified lepidolite at Horseshoe (see Figure 2), zinnwaldite at Eastern, and lepidolite, beryl and tantalite at Quarry.